leohori/HuaweiCloud-CCE-Kubectl/README.md

 ## Description

-The Python Scripts allows to Awake and Hibernate a CCE cluster (Master and Workers Nodes) in a particular Project/Region.
+The Shell Script allows to quickly install and configure kubectl with a CCE cluster.

 ## Preparation